A man in a suit and tie uses his mobile phone and laptop in his office.

 Unfreeze your credit temporarily

 If you’ve experienced fraud or your personal information has been stolen, you may want to use a temporary unfreeze.
 This is also called “thawing.”
 A temporary thaw allows a creditor to access your otherwise frozen credit for a select amount of time, so they can run a credit check.
-You can contact the credit reporting agency to schedule a specific period of time that you would like to unfreeze your credit.
+You can contact the credit reporting agency to schedule a specific period that you would like to unfreeze your credit.

 Unfreeze your credit permanently